North Lodge View – Melting Snow

 circa 1960s, gouache on paper 21" x 15"

 Decades later David Hockney is producing landscape works bearing marked similarities both in subject matter and style.
 (See thumbnail below).
 But Jean Royle’s view of the roadway was limited by her employment as gatekeeper and in this case also by the weather.
 Her five paintings of this view are all from the front room window of the gatehouse in which she lived, and all are set in the wintertime.
 She had no car, so unlike Hockney was unable to vary her viewpoint or work from within the comfort of a car.
 Had she been able to, would she have chosen the ‘tunnel’ view as Hockney has below?
-Probably not; the subject interested her because it offered something of a sense of mystery: we cannot quite see where the road leads but we can just see there is a bridge in the distance, and this sense of not quite seeing is heightened by the dynamic use of the foreground tree.
+Probably not; the subject interested Jean because it offered something of a sense of mystery: we cannot quite see where the road leads but we can just see there is a bridge in the distance.